-For anyone brave enough to plunge into the new year head on, or for those who just want to witness the spectacle, the 19th Annual Polar Bear Swim takes place next month in Williams Lake.
+For anyone brave enough to plunge into the new year head on, or for those who just want to witness the spectacle, the 19th Annual Polar Bear Swim takes place this Saturday, Feb 2 in Williams Lake.

 The Williams Lake Roller Derby Leagues — after taking over the event from longtime hosts the Williams Lake Rustlers Rugby Football Club — will be hosting the event, dubbed Freezin for a Reason, on Saturday, Feb.
 2 at Scout Island.